 “With that you will see an increased number of people of African descent coming to these places [and] people of color in general coming to places like that,” McGill added.

 The increase in black visitors is evident at McLeod Plantation, according to its employees.
-Located on James Island, McLeod, which is run by the Charleston County Parks and Recreation Commission, focuses on the lives of the slaves and subsequent occupants of the site after the Civil War, rather than the McLeod family.
+Located on James Island, McLeod, which is run by the Charleston County Parks and Recreation Commission, focuses on the lives of enslaved people and subsequent occupants of the site after the Civil War, rather than the McLeod family.

-At McLeod, the main house, often the centerpiece of many plantations where guides talk about the white slave-owning family, is unfurnished and has no guided tours.
-Instead, there are exhibits focusing on slaves, as well as the soldiers and freedmen who later occupied the property.
-McLeod has a more somber atmosphere than other plantations around Charleston, and with only one guided tour about the slaves, admission is notably more affordable at $15.
+At McLeod, the main house, often the centerpiece of many plantations where guides talk about the white family of enslavers, is unfurnished and has no guided tours.
+Instead, there are exhibits focusing on enslaved people, as well as the soldiers and freedmen who later occupied the property.
+McLeod has a more somber atmosphere than other plantations around Charleston, and with only one guided tour about the enslaved people, admission is notably more affordable at $15.

 Olivia Williams, a historical interpreter at McLeod, told BuzzFeed News the number of black visitors has “skyrocketed” in the past year or two.

 Charleston County Parks has been making a concerted effort to advertise to black travelers, marketing director Renee Dickinson said.
-But McLeod has also received some media attention in recent years due to its approach to interpreting the history of slaves, which has stoked backlash, as well as overwhelming praise.
+But McLeod has also received some media attention in recent years due to its approach to interpreting the history of enslaved people, which has stoked backlash, as well as overwhelming praise.

 Williams said she’s seen more black families visiting McLeod over the summer, from both the US and Africa.